Guide Price £1,400,000

 Coalfield / Mining Area - no known concerns

 PLEASE NOTE: Should you wish to proceed with an offer on this property, we are obligated by HMRC to conduct mandatory Anti-Money Laundering Checks.
-We outsource these checks to our compliance partners at Coadjute and they charge a fee for this service
+We outsource these checks to our compliance partners at Coadjute and they charge a fee for this service.

 One of the major attractions of Wellington House is the balance between its peaceful private setting and its close proximity to the centre of Hawkhurst village.

 The village offers an excellent range of amenities including Waitrose, Tesco, independent shops, cafés, restaurants, traditional pubs and the boutique Kino cinema, all within walking distance of the property.
 The owners particularly enjoy the strong sense of community together with the excellent local food scene and outdoor lifestyle opportunities.
+The property is exceptionally well placed for access to both highly regarded state and independent schools, making it an attractive proposition for families seeking a long-term family home.
+It sits within the catchment of the coveted Cranbrook Grammar School.